pythseq/dada2_and_obitools/README.md

 # reads will be trimmed
 # reads which are shorten than this value are filtered
 # maxN is the number of N tolerated in the sequences after filtering
-# maxEE defines the maximal number of expected errors tolerated in a read, based
+# maxEE define the maximal number of expected errors tolerated in a read, based
 # on the quality score (EE = sum(10^(-Q/10)))
 # compress = T means that the files will be gzipped
 # verbose = T means that information concerning the number of sequences after
 # filtering will be given
 ```

-You need to create a new path to these files, because some files of _filts1_ may have been completely filtered, and the next functions won't work :
+You need to create a new path to these files, because some files of filts1 may have been completely filtered, and the next functions won't work :
 ```
-path2 <- "./pipeline_obitools_and_dada2/samples/filtered"
+path2 <- "./dada2_and_obitools/samples/filtered"
 filts2 <- sort(list.files(path2, pattern = ".fastq", full.names = T))
 ```

 <a name="step6"></a>
 ## STEP 6 : Dereplication (dada2)

-After all these steps, you can eliminate all the amplicons of each sequence from the new _.fastq.gz_ files :
+After all these steps, you can eliminate all the amplicons of each sequence from the new .fastq.gz files :
 ```
 derep <- derepFastq(filts)
 # the function annotates each sequence with his abundance